nagam29/Pandas-challenge/README.md

 # Pandas-challenge

-Please go to  the folderm PyCitySchools.
+Please go to  the folder: PyCitySchools.
 There are 7 items in the folder

 My program is PyCitySchools.ipynb
 A written description about my observations is "Trends and Patterns in the School District.docx"